 How can we join ‘The Lewis Foundation Pink Army’ and what can we look forward to and expect on the day?

 Pretty Muddy is so much fun!
 It's all about coming together to remember the people we have lost and the ones currently facing cancer.
 There are lots of obstacles and plenty of mud.
-It may not sound fun, but just watch our video from last year to see how much fun you can have.
+It may not sound fun, but just watch our video to see how much fun you can have.

 We currently have a team of 20, who are all going to stick together and complete this to the end.
-If you want to join us you can do so by visiting the site here.

 How do you believe Millennials can help to make the world a better place?